distributed-system-analysis/pbench/docs/CONFIG_DATA.md

 ## ara

 This specific file is not in the scope of my internship because ara works with `python2` and Fedora 30, which is installed on my system, works with `python3` only.

-## stockpile.json

-The file contains system information gathered by the [stockpile](https://github.com/redhat-performance/stockpile) tool using Ansible.

-The data is collected using [pbench-sysinfo-dump#L153](https://github.com/distributed-system-analysis/pbench/blob/master/agent/util-scripts/pbench-sysinfo-dump#L153).
-The script runs a specified stockpile playbook with the given stockpile options.
-The stockpile playbook has a number of roles associated with it, for example, `ceph`, `cpu`, etc. for each of which there is a specific ansible playbook called `main.yml`, which contains the rules to collect information related to that role.

-The file contains data in a json file format.

 ## insights tarball